skyflowapi/skyflow-js/packages/skyflow-flowvault-js/README.md

 });

-// Mount the composable container. composableContainer.mount('#compostableContainer'); // Assumes there is a div with id='#composableContainer' in the webpage.
+// Mount the composable container. composableContainer.mount('#composableContainer'); // Assumes there is a div with id='#composableContainer' in the webpage.

 // ...